 The Attorneys General for Kentucky, Alaska, New York, New Hampshire, West Virginia and Puerto Rico have subsequently filed lawsuits against the Company.
 Similar subpoenas and investigations may be brought by others or the foregoing matters may be expanded or result in litigation.
-The Company intends to continue to vigorously defend itself in these matters.
+The Company intends to vigorously defend itself in these matters.
 At this stage, the Company is not able to reasonably estimate the expected amount or range of cost or any loss associated with these investigations and/or lawsuits.

 On April 21, 2020, New York Governor Andrew Cuomo announced that the New York State Department of Financial Services had filed a Statement of Charges against Mallinckrodt, including allegations that it misrepresented the safety and efficacy of its branded and unbranded opioid products and downplayed the risks of negative outcomes to patients, resulting in claims for payment of medically unnecessary opioid prescriptions to commercial insurance companies.
 The Statement of Charges claims that Mallinckrodt violated Section 403 of the New York Insurance Law, which prohibits fraudulent insurance acts and includes penalties of up to \$5,000 plus the amount of the fraudulent claim for each violation.
 It further alleges that Mallinckrodt violated Section 408 of the Financial Services Law, which prohibits intentional fraud or intentional misrepresentation of a material fact with respect to a financial product or service and includes penalties of up to \$5,000 per violation.
 The Department claims that each fraudulent prescription constitutes a separate violation of these laws.
-A hearing on the Statement of Charges is scheduled for October 26, 2020.
-The Company intends to continue to vigorously defend itself in this matter.
+A hearing on the Statement of Charges was scheduled for January 25, 2021, but the Department of Financial Services agreed to a voluntary stay on October 15, 2020.
+The Company intends to vigorously defend itself in this matter.
 At this stage, the Company is not able to reasonably estimate the expected amount or range of cost or any loss associated with this lawsuit.